cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.2/Upgrade to 7.1.4 - Notes.md

 This is because `stateful_enum` generates methods from the keys.
 So it will generate a `frozen?` method which is [already defined by ActiveRecord](https://apidock.com/rails/v7.0.0/ActiveRecord/Core/ClassMethods/frozen%3F)

 See also similar issue report -> https://github.com/amatsuda/stateful_enum/issues/25

+## The fix

+To fix this, either change the word `frozen` in the enum or [add a prefix/suffix](https://api.rubyonrails.org/v7.1.4/classes/ActiveRecord/Enum.html).